yash04747/docs/docs/configuration/fields/compiler.md

 ## Setting up the Compiler Function
 Next, the compiler function itself needs to be set up.
 It requires two parts.
 The add_filter statement, and the actual function.
-Ideally, these codes would be placed within your config php file, however, it can be used anywhere in your code provided the `opt_name` portion of the add_filter line is replaced with the value specified in your [opt_name](../global_arguments.md#opt_name)  argument.
+Ideally, these codes would be placed within your config PHP file, however, it can be used anywhere in your code provided the `opt_name` portion of the add_filter line is replaced with the value specified in your [opt_name](../global_arguments.md#opt_name)  argument.
 For this example, we'll be using the example found in the [sample-config.php](https://github.com/ReduxFramework/redux-framework/blob/master/sample/sample-config.php).